Express Yourself (Madonna song): Cover versions and usage in media

 Kelly Clarkson performed "Express Yourself" on her first audition for the first season of singing television series American Idol.
 She went on to win the competition and built a successful music career.
 The 1999 compilation album, Virgin Voices: A Tribute To Madonna, Vol. 1, features a cover version by Information Society.
 In 2010, the female leads of the Fox TV show Glee performed the song in the episode titled "The Power of Madonna".
 When the fictional character Will Schuester observes a cheer leading group in the episode performing a routine with stilts to Madonna's "Ray of Light", he is inspired to set a Madonna-themed assignment for the members of the fictional Glee club, New Directions.
 To this, the female members of the club perform "Express Yourself", much to the uneasiness of the male members.
 This version was released on the soundtrack album Glee: The Music, The Power of Madonna, and reached number 132 on the UK Singles Chart.
 Nearly 30 years after the "Like a Prayer" controversy, "Express Yourself" was featured in a Pepsi commercial for Super Bowl 50.
 Chad Stubbs, the VP marketing of Pepsi, explained the song choice, "It was within that album and era that we had worked with Madonna before."
 The song was performed by the cast of the romantic comedy Isn't It Romantic (2019) as the closing number for the film.
+In 2021, Miley Cyrus covered the song for her Peacock television special Miley Cyrus Presents Stand by You.